msjimc/RunningWindowsProgramsOnLinux/freeBSD.md

 >  pkg install winetricks

-and the the runtime installed with:
+and then the runtime can be installed with:

 > winetricks -q dotnetdesktop6